-When a Member State decides to take complementary measures in the form of capacity mechanisms likely to involve State Aid, such Member State must notify the EC for approval under State Aid rules.
-Some capacity mechanisms were approved by the EC under EU State Aid rules.
+When a Member State decides to take complementary measures in the form of capacity mechanisms likely to involve State aid, such Member State must notify the EC for approval under State aid rules.
+Some capacity mechanisms were already approved by the EC under EU State aid rules.

 The introduction of a CRM is presented in CEP as a last resort decision.
 Regarding their design, mechanisms must be temporary (no longer than 10 years), subject to non-discriminatory and competitive processes and technology neutral (including storage and demand side management).
-Participation is not allowed to new generation capacity emitting more than 550 gCO2/kWh and, as of 1 July 2025, to generation capacity emitting more than 350 kgCO2/kW/year on average.
-Existing capacity mechanisms shall adapt to these requirements by 31 December 2019, but existing contracts shall not be amended.
+Participation is not allowed to new generation capacity emitting more than 550g CO2/kWh and, as of 1 July 2025, to generation capacity emitting more than 550g CO2/kWh and more than 350kg CO2/kWh/year on average.
+Existing capacity mechanisms had to adapt to these requirements by 31 December 2019, but existing contracts have not been amended.